(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Level of Difficulty: Moderate

-When you are finished exploring the extraordinary city of Machu Picchu you will travel to Aguas Calientes by bus.
-You will then take the train from Aguas Calientes to Ollantaytambo where our private van will be waiting to transport you back to your hotel in Cusco.
-Arrival time in Cusco depends on the time of your train ticket.
+After exploring the ancient wonders of Machu Picchu, we’ll take a bus to Aguas Calientes.
+From there, we’ll board the train to Ollantaytambo, where a private van will be waiting to take you back to your hotel in Cusco.
+Arrival time in Cusco will depend on the timing of your train ticket.

 Meals: Breakfast